lucasmreis/blogSource/src/posts/learning-reason-part-1.md

   option(card)
 ```

 _Note:_ Elm is known for having amazing error messages - and it really does have them.
 I'm really happy they were very vocal about it, and that this practice is now "leaking" to other languages!
-Congratulations to the Reason / Bucklescript team to borrow the right features form different projects.
+Congratulations to the ReasonML / Bucklescript team to borrow the right features form different projects.

 Alright, so we can't pipe our functions because `parseCard` return a option(card), and `renderCard`'s input is a card.
 Let's use this opportunity to build a couple of helper functions!